 Have you found yourself in the Eternal City without any reading material to pass the time between meals and sightseeing?
 Or maybe you’re like me and don’t live in an English-speaking (or reading) country and must get your lit hits in foreign cities.
-Well, here are some bookshop suggestions for Rome.
+Well, here are some bookstore suggestions for Rome.

 1. Open Door Bookshop

 Located behind Viale Trastevere, at Via della Lungharetta, 23, the long-time family-run, independent, second-hand (another adjective, please?)
 Open Door Bookshop is a delight for any bibliophile or someone just wanting to grab a quick read.
 Browse through the tilting stacks of books that have been loved and passed on.
 This bookshop is honored to hold the title of the only used English bookshop in Rome.
 The fiction selection rotates frequently, so I never leave without a book I’m eager to read.
 There’s also a good Rome and Italy interest section by the desk.

 2. Almost Corner Bookshop

 Also in Trastevere, on Via del Moro — the small cobblestone road that runs nearly straight between Piazza Trilussa and Piazza Santa Maria in Trastevere — is another independent bookshop stocked with ever tempting books to read.
 Whereas the Open Door has only used books, the Almost Corner deals in new and does a pretty good job at keeping atop the incoming tides of contemporary fiction.
 There are also sturdy classics, non-fiction and mysteries sections.